withastro/astro/.changeset/nasty-ladybugs-whisper.md

 'astro': patch
 ---

-Prevents prefetching of the same urls with different hahes.
+Prevents prefetching of the same urls with different hashes.